investigativedata/ftmq/README.md

 ### Coverage / Statistics

 Often in ftm scripting, we are iterating through all the proxies (e.g. during aggregation).
 Why not use this to collect statistics on the way?
-There is a context manager for this, which actually is a `nomenklatura.dataset.coverage.DataCoverage` instance:
+There is a context manager for this, which turns into the `Coverage` model:

+Print coverage to stdout (and filtered entities to nowhere):

+    cat entities.ftm.json | ftmq -s Event -o /dev/null --coverage-uri -

+Within code:

 ```python
 from ftmq.coverage import Coverage